Kaingang language: Orthography

 There are dictionaries and grammars available for Kaingang.
 A school was set up in 1969 to teach the Kaingang people to read and write their language.
 However, the school produced many Kaingang speakers who went back to their reservations to teach others and spread the writing innovations they learned.
 Only one of the dialects is used as the standard written form, though having the writing system provided a source of pride in the language for the Kaingang people.
 A Kaingang bible has been published, as well as a dictionary and other publications.

-Examples of Kaingang writing can be found on Omniglot.